VeraLiconaResearchGroup/MHSGenerationAlgorithms/README.md

 ## The containers
 However, researchers in different domains are not always aware of the large literature on the subject, and so highly-performant algorithms from one domain may not be used by researchers in another.
+In addition, the existing survey literature tends to focus on the problem of *recognizing* the collection of minimal hitting sets (rather than generating it), and much attention is dedicated to asymptotic and worst-case analysis rather than practical performance.

-We have assembled a collection of software implementations of seventeen algorithms which reflect the long history and remarkable breadth of research in this area.
+To help the researcher who wants to actually *compute* MHSes from real data, we have assembled a collection of software implementations of seventeen algorithms which reflect the long history and remarkable breadth of research in this area.
 You can read more about the algorithms in the [containers `README`](containers/).

 Each of these software packages is wrapped in a [Docker][] container based on the [AlgoRun][] framework.